forest-fire/abc/docs/getting-started/index.md

 ### Subscriptions

 Subscriptions allow you to plug into the event system of the state management framework.
-The act of subscribing (and unsubscribing) is consistent across frameworks but the nominclature and specific API vary.
+The act of subscribing (and unsubscribing) is a consistently offered feature across frameworks but the nominclature and specific API vary.
 Whatever the _verb_ that the framework provides will be exposed on the Store's API and provide you direct access to that framework's API:

 ```ts
 // Vegemite